jonhuang24/java/README.md

 }
 ```

-If they run it now, the color of the oval will always be blue.
-They can change it so setting it to blue only happens if the `b` key is pressed.
-Starting with the same process as before, where they put curly braces first around the code they want to do:
+If you run it now, the color of the oval will always be blue.
+You can change it so setting it to blue only happens if the `b` key is pressed.
+Starting with the same process as before, where you first put curly braces around the code they want to do:
 ```java
 {
 	Zen.setColor("blue");
 }
 ```

-And then control when the code should be run using an `if` condition, which only runs the code block if its given condition is true.
+Then control when the code should be run using an `if` condition, which only runs the code block if its given condition is true.
 The major distinction between `if` and `while` is that an `if` condition only checks the condition once, while a `while` loop will check the condition every time until it evaluates to `false`.
 ```java
 if ( ) {
 	Zen.setColor("blue");
 }
 ```

-If they add an always-true condition to the if, they will see it always sets the color to blue.
-If they add an always-false condition, it will remain its original color.
+If you add an always-true condition to the if, you will see it always sets the color to blue.
+If you add an always-false condition, it will remain its original color.
 ```java
 if ( 1 < 2 ) {
 	Zen.setColor("blue");
 }
 ```

-In this situation, *just as they asked Zen for a number representing the position of the mouse, they can ask Zen for the answer to a true/false question*.
+In this situation, *just as you asked Zen for a number representing the position of the mouse, you can ask Zen for the answer to a true/false question*.
 The answer is provided by the `Zen.isKeyPressed` method:
 ```java
 Zen.isKeyPressed("b")
 ```

-So the condition to their if could be the answer to `Zen.isKeyPressed("b")`, so their final code would look like this:
+So the condition to your if could be the answer to `Zen.isKeyPressed("b")`:
 ```java
 Zen.create(500, 500);
 Zen.setColor("red");